grigorischristainas/react-add-new/README.md

 ### ✨ CLI tool to create new React components

 A utility for quickly adding new React components.
-Not configurable for the moment, utilizes predefined templates and styles are generated assuming you are using
-Material UI and styled components.
+Currently non-configurable, it utilizes predefined templates and requires the following prerequisites:

+-   **TypeScript**: All components are generated in `.ts` or `.tsx` files.
+-   **Material UI** (optional for styling): Styles are generated utilizing Material UI and styled components.
+However, you can exclude styling from component generation process and use your own styles.

-For the context generation, a Provider component is created, along with the context, and it is exported along with a custom hook for accessing the context value.
-You can check out similar usages on these great articles:
+To facilitate context generation, a Provider component is created (e.g., MySuperContextProvider) alongside the context.
+This component is then exported along with a custom hook designed for accessing the context value (e.g., useMySuperContext).
+You can check out similar usages of context on these great articles:

 https://tkdodo.eu/blog/react-query-and-react-context